owensgl/intro-genomics/labs/lab_10.md

 ![coverage plot](../figs/lab_10.4.png)

 We can see that contig LR999451.1 has blue sequences aligning to it, which correspond to contig NC_003070.9 in the query genome.
-There is a fair emount of white spots in this plot, suggesting there areas of the genome where nothing aligns.
+There is a fair amount of white spots in this plot, suggesting there areas of the reference genome where nothing aligns.
 This is likely because these two species are fairly divergent and it is challenging to align.
 An alternative program for more divergent genomes is anchorwave.

 Lastly, since the paf data is being stored as a dataframe, we can use our normal filtering and plotting skills.
+Here we filter down to one chromosome in the query genome.

 ```R
 library(dplyr)